PHOENIX – Justin Upton kept his cool and was able to provide the spark the Arizona Diamondbacks needed.

 The Diamondbacks scored eight runs in the fifth and sixth innings to overcome a 7-1 deficit, matching the largest rally in franchise history.

-Gerardo Parra, Micah Owings and Willie Bloomquist led off the fifth with consecutive singles to load the bases against Jordan Lyles.
-One out later Justin Upton doubled off the wall in left, scoring Parra and Owings, and Montero followed with a two-run single to make it 7-5.
+Parra, Owings and Bloomquist led off the fifth with consecutive singles to load the bases against Jordan Lyles.
+One out later Upton doubled off the wall in left, scoring Parra and Owings, and Montero followed with a two-run single to make it 7-5.

 "I thought I threw the ball where I wanted to for the most part but they happened to hit it over a couple of guys' heads," Lyles said.
 "At the same time I can't give up a big lead like that making pitches or not.
 I can't let it happen."